jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

-**Hodgkin-Huxley Neuron Models**\ :math:`-`\ While biophysical models can reproduce electrophysiological results with a high degree of accuracy, their complexity makes them difficult to use.
-We expect this to change as more rigorous theories of how neurons contribute to higher-order behaviors in the brain are uncovered.
+**Hodgkin-Huxley Neuron Models**\ :math:`-`\ While biophysical models can reproduce electrophysiological results with a high degree of accuracy, their complexity makes them difficult to use at present.

 **Artificial Neuron Model**\ :math:`-`\ On the other end of the spectrum is the artificial neuron.
 The inputs are multiplied by their